eternaldensity/Sandcastle-Builder/README.md

 ## 3.1
 - Fixed index to accept title change
 - Panther Rush description improved so players don't expect to see it in their Loot
+- Fixed castle display so it shows "1 castle" for that first castle rather than "1 castles"

 ## 3.09
 - If Locked Crate prices is mustarded, it becomes free (apart from the glass).
 Sorry I thought that couldn't happen in the wild.